 In 2003, Kathy was working as the site supervisor and counselor of an outpatient Chemical Dependency Program.
 On a Friday morning she had a trans-ischemic attack at work.
 She was unable to work in her professional capacity.
 Her own yoga practice stopped and naturally so did the teaching.
 It took months for her to come back to simple abilities let alone the complex.
-Kathy vowed that if she was able to return to yoga again she would make significant changes in her life so that she would not lose permanently what she grew to love-Yoga.
+Kathy vowed that if she was able to return to a yoga practice again she would make significant changes in her life so that she would not lose permanently what she grew to love-Yoga.

 The slow work of learning yoga stretches and poses again, began to take hold.
 As the yoga came back so did the thought of teaching.
 Teaching became a challenge, because she had to learn to teach without being able to do the poses completely.
 Clear and succinct language became important along with using students to model poses.
 Gradually her health and skills improved.
 She returned to her professional position as supervisor/counselor on a part time basis.
 After a few months she began to experience discontent with her work in chemical dependency and wanted to do more work teaching yoga.
 What followed was an agonizing year of trying to decide to stay or retire early after 25 years of service.
 She decided to retire and devote her time, heart and soul to teaching others yoga.

 Kathy continues to teach in the community at a mental health program, she also teaches at a local church, does demonstrations, and has her own little studio in West Seneca.
 If you have any questions regarding classes at the studio, setting up private sessions, or scheduling a demonstration feel free to call 903-5020.